AIAUSA/goaia-home/_content/careers/international-intern.md

 - template: one-column
   block: one-column
   one:
-  - template: title
+  - template: text
-    block: title
+    block: text
+    content: |-
-    Title: Invest one year of your life internationally with Athletes in Action in East Asia, Jamaica, Puerto Rico, or South Africa.
+      # Invest one year of your life internationally with Athletes in Action in
+      ## East Asia, Jamaica, Puerto Rico, or South Africa.
   section_title: Main Title
 - template: survey
   block: survey